Restini/treina-dev02-etapa01/README.md

 With all dependencies installed, as described in the previous section, on your terminal run rspec.

 ## How to navigate the platform
 Create three users in Sign up: admin@admin.com, applicant@applicant.com and headhunter@headhunter.com.
-After users are created, change their 'hole' in 'rails console'; because the default is normal_user.

-* email: "admin@admin.com", role: "admin"
-* email: "applicant@applicant.com", role: "applicant"
-* email: "headhunter@headhunter.com", role: "headhunter"

 As 'admin' you will only have access to access control, as 'applicant' will have access to the applicant profile and 'headhunter' access to the headhunter profile.
 If you register another type of user will have access only to 'Home'.